minjintiger/HomeLab/README.md

-# HomeLab
-HomeLab project for Cybersecurity

 # Cybersecurity Homelab Project

 This repository contains a complete cybersecurity homelab built using VirtualBox, Kali Linux, Ubuntu Server, and Metasploitable 2.
-The project covers offensive and defensive security, including reconnaissance, IDS/IPS detection, web exploitation, SIEM monitoring, privilege escalation, and an end-to-end incident timeline.
+The project covers offensive and defensive security, including reconnaissance, IDS/IPS detection, web exploitation, SIEM monitoring, privilege escalation, an end-to-end incident timeline, and .

 Each lab includes:
 - A README documenting procedures and findings